localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 $ awslocal s3 cp digits.csv.gz s3://reproducible-ml/digits.csv.gz
 {{< / command >}}

 In the above commands, we first create two zip files for our Lambda functions: lambda.zip and infer.zip.
-These zip files contain the code for training and evaluating the machine learning model, respectively.
+These zip files contain the code for training the machine learning model and do predictions with it, respectively.
 Next, we create an S3 bucket called `reproducible-ml` and upload the zip files and the dataset to it.
 Finally, we use the `awslocal` CLI to create the two Lambda functions

 {{< command >}}
 $ awslocal lambda create-function --function-name ml-train \